 It goes without saying: don’t do anything illegal or unethical.
 If you don’t know the local, state and federal laws that govern your business and your industry, you could easily break the law and not know it.
 As lawyers are fond of reminding, “ignorance of the law is no defense.”
 Again, ask for references and hire a good business attorney.

-These tips should keep you and your business on the right side of the law, ethical codes and help you keep your customers happy.
+These tips should keep you and your business on the right side of the law, and ethical codes and help you keep your customers happy.
 If you need more information or have questions about your particular business, contact us at FowlerStClair.com or 480-788-9911.